 When considering the benefits of owning a hot tub, many homeowners start by deciding whether to choose an in-ground spa or a portable hot tub.
-While both types of hot tubs offer wellness benefits, premium portable hot tubs may prove to be a better choice when evaluating placement, massage and energy use.
+While both types of hot tubs offer health and wellness benefits, premium portable hot tubs may prove to be a better choice when evaluating placement, massage and energy use.

 Portable hot tubs can fit in a variety of settings in your yard.
 If you live in colder weather, a portable hot tub can be placed very close to your house.
 Portable hot tubs can be built into a deck or above ground, and portable hot tub equipment is built into the hot tub exterior.
 Portability is an advantage -- you can, with some effort, take your hot tub with you when you move.

 In-ground hot tubs can be designed in different shapes and sizes, and are often attached to a pool or part of a pool setup.
 In-ground hot tubs can also be worked into a yard or landscape.
 Equipment is not built-in and is usually in a separate location and can be bulky and noisy.

 Portable hot tubs offer many more hot tub jets and configurations, and the jets are differently sized depending on location and hydro-massage options, and adjustable.
 Portable hot tubs offer multiple types of ergonomic seating options, as well as varied seating sizes to fit bodies of all sizes and types.

 In-ground jets are usually one size with bench seating that is not as conducive to hydro-massage.
 Sometimes, it can be a challenge to align your body to a jet to hit just that right spot on your back, and forget about a neck massage –that requires submerging your head below the waterline!